PatrickAIlab/PatrickAIlab.github.io/news/index.md

 # <i class="fas fa-tools"></i>News

-This page includes our open-sourced softwares, some information we find useful, our lab videos and news in which Mangul Lab was featured.
+This page includes our news in which AI Design Lab was featured.

 <!-- section break -->